danja/dog/README.md

 If written up the [design/manual](https://github.com/danja/dog/blob/master/docs/overview.md) as far as instruction set (still a lot to be decided around there - will probably make most of that up as I go along).

+*Status*
+2018-03-28 : refactored, TM1638 interface bits moved to a separate library - https://github.com/danja/TM1638lite

-*Status* : UI, program input implemented.
+2018-03-27 : UI, program input implemented.